-There is an alternative though in the form of 0% interest credit cards, which come in two main types: purchase and balance transfer.
+There is an alternative, though, in the form of 0% interest credit cards.
+These come in two main types: purchase and balance transfer.

 0% purchase credit cards

 We’ll start with purchase cards.

 As the name suggests, these cards don’t charge you any interest on new purchases you make with the card for a set period.
-This means that you can then pay the balance off in stages, but the key difference is that every penny goes towards eliminating the debt, rather than on interest.
+This means that you can then pay the balance off in stages, but every penny will go towards eliminating the debt, rather than interest charges.

 The 0% periods on offer from the market-leading cards are enormous - Sainsbury’s offers a card with a 29-month interest-free period, while HSBC offers 26 months.
-You’ll need to work out for yourself how much you are likely to spend and what sort of 0% period you’d need in order to pay it off before you start being charged interest.
+You’ll need to work out for yourself how much you're likely to spend and what sort of 0% period you’d need in order to pay it off before you start being charged interest.

 0% balance transfer credit cards

 The other form of interest-free credit card is a balance transfer card.
-These allow you to move an existing balance from your current card onto the new card, where you will again enjoy an interest-free period, allowing you to clear your debt in stages.
+These allow you to move an existing balance from your current card onto a new card, where you will again enjoy an interest-free period, allowing you to clear your debt in stages.